-- Botanist, Jardin botanique de Montréal
+- Botanist and researcher, Jardin botanique de Montréal

 - Associate Professor, Department of Biological Sciences, Université de Montréal